spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/uninstall.md

 keywords: ["self-hosted", "enterprise"]
 ---

-To uninstall Palette from your cluster, you need to uninstall the following components: Reach system, Palette management plane, and Cert Manager.
-This uninstall process applies to both connected and airgap instances of self-hosted Palette.
+To uninstall VerteX from your cluster, you need to uninstall the following components: Reach system, VerteX management plane, and Cert Manager.
+This uninstall process applies to both connected and airgap instances of self-hosted VerteX.

 ## Prerequisite

-- An active self-hosted Palette instance.
+- An active self-hosted VerteX instance.

-- Access to the Kubernetes cluster where Palette is deployed.
+- Access to the Kubernetes cluster where VerteX is deployed.

 - Permissions to perform delete actions on all relevant cluster resources.